 Drier weather will be returning to New Mexico this week, but storms will continue for northern and eastern parts of the state.

-Scattered storms brought back rain to parts of New Mexico Monday, with drier air in the southwestern part of the state.
-Warmer weather also returned Monday.
-We are starting a warming and drying trend for most of the state.
+Scattered storms are back Monday across New Mexico, with drier air in the southwestern part of the state.
+Warmer weather has also returned Monday in many areas.
+However, we will begin a warming and drying trend for most of the state.

 Forecast Continues Below